-Requests for public records involving an officer's personnel records shall be processed in accordance with Penal Code § 832.7 and the Personnel Records and Records Maintenance and Release policies (Government Code § 7286(b)).
+Requests for public records involving an officer's personnel records shall be processed in accordance with Cal.
+Penal Code § 832.7, Peace Officer Procedural Bill of Rights, and the Personnel Records and Records Maintenance and Release policies (Cal.
+Government Code § 7286(b)).